-Healthy Skillet Shepherd’s Pie
+Healthy Shepherd’s Pie

 Table of Contents

-Why We Love This Recipe For Healthy Skillet Shepherd’s Pie
+Why We Love Healthy Shepherd’s Pie

 I think we can all agree (assuming since you’re here) that we all love a good shepherd’s pie.
 However, when we think of shepherd’s pie we often think of super buttery and creamy mashed potatoes layered over top equally buttery and fatty ground beef in gravy (or ground lamb- the traditional meat in British versions of this dish.)

 Although delicious, it’s maybe not the most heart-healthy meal.
 So, cue this healthy shepherd’s pie recipe that’s equally as creamy without the excess fat and calories.
-It’s full of healthy veggies, 93% lean grass-fed ground beef, and silky mashed potatoes.
+It’s full of healthy veggies, 93% lean ground beef, and silky mashed potatoes.

-This recipe is the perfect chilly evenings when you want to have somthing hearty tasting.
+This recipe is the perfect chilly evenings when you want to have something hearty tasting.
 It’s warm, cozy and filling, while also healthy, gluten-free and lower calorie.
 The whole meal only requires 35 minutes of prep time, and is finished within an hour, which means it’s totally cookable on a weeknight!

-More Healthy Shepherd’s Pie Recipes
+More Of Our Healthy Shepherd’s Pie Recipes

 - This new recipe for Vegetarian Lentil Shepherd’s Pie is a great meatless alternative to classic shepherd’s pie or cottage pie.